Acer Aspire One: Reception

-CNET editors' review has been positive, although held reservations as the Aspire One is early to market and many netbooks are planned for the near future.
+CNET editors' review was positive, although held reservations as the Aspire One was early to market.

-A The Tech Report (Techreport.com) review of the 751h, and the similar Gateway LT3103U, was generally positive, praising the notebooks' battery life but criticizing the large number of third-party software products preinstalled and running by default on the computers.
+A The Tech Report (Techreport.com) review of the 751h and the similar Gateway LT3103U, was generally positive, praising the notebooks' battery life but criticizing the large number of third-party software products preinstalled and running by default on the computers.

-However, by the mid 2010s various tech reviewers have criticized them for aging very poorly and being inadequate for modern web browsing or even early 2000s gaming due to the single core Atom CPU and the integrated GMA 3150 graphics.
-When it comes to gaming performance the Acer Aspire One seems to perform par with a Pentium 3 1.4 GHz PC equipped with a Voodoo 3 3000 but with DX9 features.
+However, by the mid 2010s various tech reviewers criticized them for aging very poorly and being inadequate for modern web browsing or even early 2000s gaming due to the single core Atom CPU and the integrated GMA 3150 graphics.
+When it came to gaming performance the Acer Aspire One seemed to perform on par with a Pentium 3 1.4 GHz PC equipped with a Voodoo 3 3000 but with DX9 features.